 Our lead attorney, Mr. Wyndel G. Darville, understands the importance of

-family in today's society and has a genuine want to protect your child
+family in today's society and has a genuine desire to protect your

-from the harsh scrutiny of the law.
-His impressive career has given him
+child from the harsh scrutiny of the law.
+His impressive career has given

-the confidence and aggression needed to win difficult cases that few other
+him the confidence and aggression needed to win difficult cases that few